beauhobba/NRL-Data/README.md

 * Update the website to display prediction results
 * Clean up all the code
 * Optimise the current machine learning model
+* Update requirements.txt
+* Provide a more descriptive README

 ## Help
 I intend for this project to be open source, so help is always handy!